Details for EDU523 Inclusive Education

 Outcomes

-1. Analyse and discuss issues, attitudes, and concepts relevant to the education of students with special education needs and consider these within a biblical worldview perspective.
+1. Critically analyse and discuss attitudes, perspectives and ethics relevant to the education of students with special education needs and consider these within a biblical worldview perspective.

-2. Appraise the implications and application of legislative requirements, educational policies and syllabus documents that relate to teaching students with additional needs and students with a disability.
+2. Articulate and apply knowledge of legislative requirements, educational policies and syllabus documents that relate to teaching students with additional needs and/or with a disability.

 Subject Content